Real-time replication from SQL Server with Arcion CDC Agent #

 path: PATH_TO_KEYSTORE_FILE

-key-prefix: PREFIX_OF_THE_KEYSTORE_ENTRY
+key-prefix: "PREFIX_OF_THE_KEYSTORE_ENTRY"

 password: KEYSTORE_PASSWORD